Birding and Nature Tours in Ghana

-Our award-winning locally led, birding and nature tours are designed to connect the communities we visit, to the conservation of their environment through ethical tourism and our company have built 2 schools to-date giving over 600 children access to education in birding locations we visit on our tours.
+Our award-winning locally-led, nature and birdwatching tours in Ghana are designed to connect the communities we visit, to the conservation of their environment through ethical tourism and our company have built 2 schools to-date giving over 600 children access to education in birding locations we visit on our tours.